I was loading my dishwasher this morning and fighting with a plate that refused to fit in.

 Don’t let that put you off setting goals though.
 It’s so important that we feel that sense of achievement.
 We might be chronically ill but life needn’t completely pass us by.

 Find something you are passionate about and set a realistic goal.
-Or maybe it’s something that needs doing, you have the ability to do, but your dreading it.
+Or maybe it’s something that needs doing, you have the ability to do, but you’re dreading it.
 The same principles apply.

 Using the word “Simple”, I’ve created an easy to remember planning outline.
 I hope it will help you achieve goals that might seem out of reach right now.